akshayjshah/blog/posts/recipes/waffles.md

 * 1 tsp vanilla
 * pinch salt

-### Instructions

-* Whisk dry ingredients.
+1. Whisk dry ingredients.
-* Mix in beer.
+2. Mix in beer.
-* In a separate bowl, whisk together wet ingredients, then gently mix into batter.
+3. In a separate bowl, whisk together wet ingredients, then gently mix into batter.
-* Batter is ready to use immediately, but improves if left for up to half an hour before cooking.
+4. Batter is ready to use immediately, but improves if left for up to half an hour before cooking.

 ## Notes